 Terry Fox will forever hold a special place in my heart.
-I was ten in 1981 when he ran his Marathon of Hope right through our Southern Ontario town, and was part of the crowd that greeted him in a local park with my family.
+I was nine in 1980 when he ran his Marathon of Hope right through our Southern Ontario town, and was part of the crowd that greeted him in a local park with my family.

 When Terry was at the microphone, I realized he had been running on a bleeding, sweaty stump and all I could think about was how much pain he must have been in, and that he had cancer.
 My friend’s mom had just died of cancer.
 It made me tremendously sad, and very afraid of hearing that word again.